Four DIY experts share how their favorite cabinet making tools take the guesswork out of cabinet building and assembling furniture projects!

 Vineta also used the Kreg Concealed Hinge Jig on existing cabinets.
 She shares the details of this project in her Update Your Bathroom Vanity with New Cabinet Doors post.
 She replaced her old vanity doors with new vanity doors but wanted to reuse the hinges.
 Vineta says “The jig made it simple to replicate the placement and spacing, so I didn’t have to adjust the old hinges at all!”

-The Simple Way to Attach Pulls and Knobs
+Cabinet Making Tools: The Easy Way to Attach Pulls and Knobs

 Ok, let’s recap.
 We’ve built a cabinet, added some adjustable shelves, installed the drawers and attached the doors.
 What are we missing?
 Oh, yeah!
 We need to add some drawer pulls and knobs!